Most Americans Did Not Own Guns at the Start of the American Revolution

 Photograph by Ken Bohrer at AmericanRevolutionPhotos.com

-At the start of the American Revolutiona, when the alarm was sounded that the regulars were on the march, many patriots reached above the mantel and pulled down a rusting, decaying, unusable musket, not a rifle, or he found no gun at all.
+At the start of the American Revolution, when the alarm was sounded that the regulars were on the march, many patriots reached above the mantel and pulled down a rusting, decaying, unusable musket, not a rifle, or he found no gun at all.
 But what about all those movies and paintings of militiamen armed and defiantly standing before the British on Lexington Green that fateful morning, April 19, 1775?
 Those brave patriots may have been defiant, but barely a dozen had guns.
 The rest backing up Captain John Parker stood with pikes, bladed weapons, or were unarmed.
 They were there not to start a war, but to make a point.
 As the British advanced, Parker told his militia to disperse.
 After a mysterious gunshot, which the British answered by a volley then charge with the bayonet, only seven muskets on the rebel side were ever fired.
 Those minutemen suffered nine dead and eight wounded, but only one British officer was injured, shot in the foot and most likely by one of his own men.

-So where did the guns come from to fight the British forces?
 Basically, the local colonial governments took on the responsibility in arming their farmers and merchants.
 In the two years before the beginning of the American Revolutionary War, the Sons of Liberty leaders, men like Joseph Warren and Samuel Adams, knew they were in trouble if there was to be an armed conflict.
 They had spent over a decade convincing a third of the colonials that they were living under a tyrannical government, but now they had not the weapons to back up a clash of arms if it came down to it.
 They worked through their Committee of Correspondence (brainchild of Adams which replaced the ousted royal legislatures) and later Committee of Safety (which became the military arm of local assemblies) along with individual towns’ militias of New England, to frantically assemble firearms and powder.
 They began stockpiling gunpowder and purchasing firearms from Europe, mainly Dutch and French weapons and – ironically, even some from England; gathering them in the traditional centers for maintenance of weapons – powder houses (that oddly also stored the King’s arms) and town halls.
 On the eve of the Revolution, Massachusetts had 21,549 guns stockpiled for a province of 250,000 people.
 Only the New England colonies were doing this; the rest were hopeful that peace could be maintained.
-When war did come – some of the colonies raided the King’s cache of weapons, accounting for some of the early regiments who were equipped with military muskets along with bayonets.
+When war did come – some of the colonies raided the King’s cache of weapons, accounting for some of the early regiments who were equipped with military muskets along with bayonets; Maryland and Delaware regiments come to mind.

 Trailer 31When the British marched on Concord, Massachusetts to seize a large storage of arms, they faced a different situation.
 They were too late.
 The militia had already been well armed from that stockpile of what were called state guns.
 After the initial confrontation at North Bridge, the conflict turned into a daylong running battle.
 The British were attacked with a variety of weapons.
 Many colonials showed up without muskets hoping to be given a firearm.
 Some had only axes and pikes.

-If few Americans owned guns, how did they become such great marksmen.
-Another easy answer – they weren’t.
 This is where the common phrase no doubt originated: couldn’t hit the side of a barn.
 Most colonials, as research has shown, only about 13 percent, had access to a gun and many of them couldn’t get the relics stored in the corner to work.
 The rest of the population didn’t own a gun with a huge percentage of that number never having even fired a musket prior to the war.

 Redcoat volley 1